 Where this printer truly shines is in the speed of the printing process.
 In what is near enough twice the rate of traditional 3D printers, the Z450 is the fast prototypers dream with the ability to produce conceptual parts very quickly.

-The models look and feel great, but there is a certain frangibility to them that is absent in PLA or ABS models for example.
+The models look and feel amazing, but there is a certain frangibility to them that is absent in PLA or ABS models for example.
 There’s a distinct sense that beyond being a visual representation of an idea or model, the prints from the Z450 won’t fare well being handled for practical uses or mechanical purposes, even as a functional proof of concept.

 In light of 3D Systems taking over Z Corporation and manufacturing of the Z450 long since abandoned, official support is unavailable.
 Any warranties for new units have long since expired with the chances of obtaining one is confined to merchants and auction sites flogging the printer second hand.
 These vendors may offer other warranties so check before committing to a purchase.